adrianfalleiro/slim-cli-runner/README.md

 Add a new key in `settings.php` called `commands` and list your tasks.
-_Keep in mind that you should NOT add this within the 'settings' values_
+_Keep in mind that you should NOT add this within the 'settings' values_ To define a default task (For use when no command name is provided) add a new task with `__default` as key

 ```
 'commands' => [